anamvakil/Worldwide-Fundraising--In-Progress/README.md

 You’re done with the Pipeline page!
 Now you just need to build a way for users to navigate between pages.
 Let’s take care of that now.

-## Make Analytics Fun with Animation
+## Bring Analytics to Life with Engaging Animations

 You can use a Navigation widget to allow users to toggle between pages.
 But to create custom links and a cool, dynamic accordion effect, let’s use the link widgets we created.

 In the Donations page, connect the Leaderboard link widget to the Leaderboard page by modifying the link widget properties